urbien/vortexhealing/aging.md

 - **Age-related muscle loss** impacts metabolism, further accelerating aging.
 Perhaps we could devise an intention for a genmod based on [this scientific insight](https://www.facebook.com/groups/vortexhealers/posts/4828086953924548/).
 - **Reversing Thymus atrophy**.
     - [This research](https://www.frontiersin.org/articles/10.3389/fimmu.2021.706244/full) lists several strategies for regrowing the thymus.
     - Thymus is a bootcamp for T-Cells maturation.
 Apparently only 1% of immature T-Cells produced by bone marrow are selected by thymus, the rest are send to die.
 If "grave gets emptier" it signals for thymus to regrow.
-We can genmod to boost this signal.
+There are two signals and we can do genmods to attenuate each.
     - Research indicates that [sex hormones may be one of the causes of thymus atrophy](https://www.nature.com/articles/srep12895).
     - [Stress, and possibly ISR, can cause Thymus atrophy](https://www.frontiersin.org/articles/10.3389/fimmu.2021.652538/full).
+    - [Placenta Stem Cell (MSC) exosomes](https://www.frontiersin.org/articles/10.3389/fimmu.2021.640595/full) to regrow thymus.
+Genmod for that.
+    - A [2022 review](https://www.nature.com/articles/s41417-022-00427-8) showed that such exosomes can now be modified to deliver additional synthetic miRNA and mRNA material to further influence the epigenetic translation process.
+    - [Young blood exosomes to regrow thymus](https://faseb.onlinelibrary.wiley.com/doi/epdf/10.1096/fj.201800059R), Because this method influences the 2nd stage of epigenetic translation (from mRNA to proteins), it may call for epigenetic release, not genmod.
+Also this could be formulated in a genetics intervention e.g. "bringing bit of a young self's DNA".
 - ...